Carpal tunnel syndrome is a set of symptoms thought to be caused by squashing (compression) of the median nerve in the carpal tunnel.

 What are the symptoms of carpal tunnel syndrome?

 - Pins and needles.
-This is tingling or burning in part or all of the shaded area shown above.
+This is tingling or burning in part or all of the shaded area (see diagram above).
 This is typically the first symptom to develop.
 The index and middle fingers are usually first to be affected.

 - Pain in the same fingers may then develop.
 The pain may travel up the forearm and even to the shoulder.